milliorn/nextjs-clerk-auth-starter/README.md

 5. **Redirect to Dashboard**: Upon successful verification, you should be automatically redirected to the Dashboard page.

-6. **Update Public Routes (if needed)**: Ensure that your public routes are correctly configured in the middleware.ts file to include the Register page or any other relevant pages.
-Below is an example configuration of public routes in middleware.ts:
+6. **Update Public Routes (if needed)**: Ensure that your public routes are correctly configured in the `middleware.ts` file to include the Register page or any other relevant pages.
+Below is an example configuration of public routes in `middleware.ts`:

 ```tsx
 import { authMiddleware } from "@clerk/nextjs";